hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

     * Aliases does not have an entry `self` (it represents the user).
     * Aliases has duplicate entries.
     * Any of the amount in the balance is negative or,
-    * Lengths of Aliases and Balance lists are different.
+    * Number of lists of string in `Balances` is not same as length of `Aliases` are different.

-Note: Two lists (one each for Aliases and Balance) are used instead of a map.
+    * Number of entries in each list of string in `Balances` is not same as the length of `Currencies`.

-Because in the case of map, when more than one currencies are used in the same channel (in near future), the keys will be duplicated leading to larger data size after serialization.
+Note: Lists are used instead of a map.
+Because in the case of map, when more than one currencies are used in the same channel, the keys will be duplicated leading to larger data size after serialization.
 While in case of list, the `Balance` list and `Currency` can be combined to a map of Balance for each currency.

 #### 3. Payment Channel Info